nully0x/bittext/README.md

 - Core Lightning Node
 - Twillio

-# What Hardware is Bittex Designed For?
+# What Hardware is Bittext Designed For?
 Bittext is meant to be installed onto a Raspberry Pi 4 (2/4/8 GB) running Bitcoin Core.
 To run bittext the first step is to run